felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/overview.md

 title: Overview
 layout: documentation
 meta:
-  title: HubRise PixelPoint Web API Bridge Overview
+  title: HubRise PixelPoint Bridge Overview
   description: Details the use and functionality of the PixelPoint Bridge.
 gallery:
   - 005-en-2x-pixelpoint-bridge-view.png